Seed-Tech/what_do_i_see/README.md

 * `-t` - Allocate a pseudo-TTY
 * `--interactive`  ,  `-i`  Keep STDIN open even if not attached

-9. Now you get your environment, to see the the noapi working
+9. Now you get your environment, to see the the noapi working.
-10. Go to the api directory
+10. Go to the api directory.
 ```
 $ cd to api directory: "cd api"
 ```